fysikteknologsektionen/next-booking/README.md

 Room booking application for The Physics Division at Chalmers University of Technology.

+Built with Next.js, written in Typescript, handles database with Prisma and uses tRPC APIs.

 ## Requirements

 - VS Code with Devcontainer plugin